Pete Ham

 Peter William Ham (27 April 1947 – 24 April 1975) was a Welsh singer, songwriter and guitarist best known as a lead vocalist of and composer for the 1970s rock band Badfinger, whose hit songs include "No Matter What", "Day After Day" and "Baby Blue".
 He also co-wrote the ballad "Without You", a worldwide number-one hit for Harry Nilsson that has become a standard covered by hundreds of artists.
 Ham was granted two Ivor Novello Awards related to the song in 1973.

-Ham died by suicide in 1975 at the age of 27, when he became depressed while embroiled in band-related issues, such as label and management problems, as well as a lack of funds.
-The emotional scar his death left on Badfinger eventually led to the suicide of former bandmate Tom Evans in 1983.
+Ham died by suicide in 1975 at the age of 27, after Badfinger was financially ruined by their fraudulent manager Stan Polley.
+Tom Evans, co-lead singer and songwriter for Badfinger, also died by suicide, in 1983.

 Early life

-Ham was born in Swansea, Wales.
+Peter William Ham was born in Swansea, Wales.
+The youngest child of William and Catherine (maiden name Tanner) Ham, he had three siblings, John (1937-2015), Irene (1943-1991), and William (born 1935), who died during infancy.
+William was born in 1908 and worked as a ship painter at the Swansea docks; he died in 1985.
+Catherine was born in 1912 and worked as a plate opener in the tinplate works; she died in 1976, a year after Peter.

+Ham grew up in Gwent Gardens, at the foot of the Townhill estate.
+He attended Gors Junior School, and showed early signs of musical talent.
+He frequently played harmonica on the school playground.
+His older brother John was a jazz trumpeter, and encouraged young Ham to enter the Swansea music scene.
+One of Pete's first jobs was as an apprentice television and radio engineer.

+Career

 He formed a local rock group called The Panthers circa 1961.
 This group would undergo several name and line-up changes before it became The Iveys in 1965.
-The band was relocated to London by The Mojos manager, Bill Collins, in 1966, and they continued to perform for three years throughout the United Kingdom.
-Ham eventually became the prominent songwriter for the band, after a Revox tape recorder was made available by Collins to encourage him.
-Ray Davies of The Kinks took an initial interest in the group, although tracks produced by Davies did not surface commercially until decades later.
 In 1968, The Iveys came to the attention of Mal Evans (The Beatles' personal assistant) and were eventually signed to the Beatles' Apple Records label after approval from all four Beatles, who were reportedly impressed by the band's songwriting abilities.